-15.14 Washington Family and Medical Leave Program effective January 1, 2020
+15.4 Washington Paid Family and Medical Leave Program

-The parties recognize that the Washington State Family and Medical Leave program (RCW 50A.04) is in effect beginning January 1, 2020 and eligibility for and approval for leave for purposes as described under that Program shall be in accordance RCW 50A.04.
-In the event the legislature amends all or part of
+- A. The parties recognize that the Washington State Paid Family and Medical Leave (PFML) program (RCW 50A.04) is in effect and eligibility for and approval for leave for purposes as described under that Program shall be in accordance RCW 50A.04. - B. The employee will provide the Employer with not less than thirty (30) days' notice before PFML is to begin.
+If the need for the leave is unforeseeable thirty (30) days in advance, then the employee will provide such notice as is reasonable and practicable.